Trimaran type superyacht

 The naval architect of the superyacht was John Shuttleworth Yacht Designs.
 Exterior styling was done by John Shuttleworth Yacht Designs and Orion Shuttleworth Design, while the structural design was by John Shuttleworth Yacht Designs and Applied Structural Analysis.
 Adastra’s interiors were designed by Jepsen Designs, of Hong Kong.

-McConaghy has built the components of Adastra to custom design, to reduce her weight.
+McConaghy has built the components of Adastra to custom design to reduce its weight.
 The in-house built components include fibre hatches, portlights, ladders and hinges, all made of carbon.

 More than 350 craftsmen, designers and engineers of McConaghy in both China and Australia worked on the construction of the yacht.
 The outrigger of the superyacht was specially designed by optimising its height, allowing easier movement on the waves.

-The superyacht has a maximum speed of 22.5 knots.
-Her range at 17 knots is 4,000 miles.
+Adastra was designed to be lightweight for low fuel consumption.
+The superyacht has a maximum speed of 22.5k and its range at 17k is 4,000 miles.

 Adastra can accommodate nine guests and up to six crew.
 The accommodation is provided on the below deck, which is partitioned into two sections.
 The master cabin is located aft.